Engel & Völkers

 Dubai’s economy has a major influence on its rental prices.
 For example, in 2023, the Dubai International Financial Centre (DIFC) witnessed a 20% surge in registered companies, representing the city’s bolstering economy.

-A blossoming economy and high foreign investment mean that there will be many visitors, new residents, and employees in Dubai, increasing the demand for housing and thereby driving up rent prices in Dubai.
+A blossoming economy and high foreign investment mean that there will be many visitors, new residents, and employees in Dubai, increasing the demand for housing and thereby driving up the average rent cost in Dubai.

 The type and size of a property can either result in higher or lower rent prices.

-Typically, apartments in Dubai have facilities such as gyms, swimming pools, and playgrounds, which increase the rental cost.
-Villas and townhouses on the other hand may be more expensive due to the property size and additions such as private gardens/pools/parking and privacy.
+Typically, apartment blocks have facilities such as gyms, swimming pools, and playgrounds, which increase the average rent in Dubai.
+Villas and townhouses on the other hand may be more expensive due to the property size and additions such as private gardens, pools, parking, and the offering of privacy.

-Typically, the larger a property is and the more amenities it has, the higher its rent prices.
+This is actually one of the most pivotal factors for Dubai rent prices.
+The bigger a property and the more amenities it has - the higher the rent prices.

 Waterfront Communities

-As of June 2024, here are the average apartment rental rates in Dubai (in AED) in popular waterfront communities:
+As of January 2025, here are the latest apartment rental rates (per Property Monitor) in Dubai for popular waterfront communities:

 Business Districts